Iraq: Sadrists lead in parliamentary election | DW | 11.10.2021

 Only 41% of them voted, marking a record-low turnout — falling slightly lower than the 2018 elections, which recorded a turnout of 44.5%.

-A local elections monitor recorded violations like breaches of voting secrecy, and said a whopping 41% of voters it observed were not asked to show official documentation.
+A local elections monitor recorded violations like breaches of voting secrecy, and said 41% of voters it observed were not asked to show official documentation.

 Journalists also eyed the elections with skepticism, after Baghdad's election authorities restricted media access only to several designated polling stations.